emptybraces/Blender-MyBestPieMenuEver/README.md

 ## Features

-Placement in bottom sections are common functions, and upper sections are arranged by mode.
+Placement in bottom sections are utility functions, and upper sections are arranged by mode.

-### [Common]
+### [Utility]

 - Quickly switch each modes.
   You can switch with one click from selecting MeshObject to BoneEdit/WeightPaint mode without having to select the linked armature.
+- Quickly switch selection tool.
 - Quickly editable view/tools/object settings.
 - Quickly open Preference/Console.
 - Quickly open Import/Export Fbx settings.